hyphacoop/handbook/guides.md

 ### Accessing Voicemail

-We use a VoIP phone line provider with forwarding and voicemail from [FreePhoneLine.ca](https://www.freephoneline.ca/login).
+We use a VoIP phone line provider with forwarding and voicemail from [voip.md](https://www.voip.ms).
 It helps us:

 - Have a phone number without tying it to a physical location
 - Receive voicemail by email to [members@hypha.coop](mailto:members@hypha.coop)
+- Receive text messages (SMS) to common e-mail

 To access voicemail inbox you can either call remotely or through a configured SIP client.

-- Remotely:
+- Remotely
-  1. Call the dial-in number `14164770355`
+  1. Call the hypha number `4378876936`
-  1. Enter our account number `14378876936`
+  1. Wait for the intro audio to finish and then a short 1 secon pause
+  1. When the audio resumes press `*`
+  1. Listen and confirm you hear the prompt `Extension 3101, password`
-  1. Enter our password: <in our shared password manager [Passbolt](https://pass.hypha.coop/auth/login)>
+  1. Enter our password followed by #: <in our shared password manager [Passbolt](https://pass.hypha.coop/auth/login)>

 - SIP client:
   Dial `*98`